- About Us

 While visiting the Healing Hut, keep the following words in mind:

 “To maintain emotional health and tranquility, we all need to take time out from the bustle of daily life to nurture the soul.
 Experience the serenity of nature.
 Make your way to the healing hut on the trail along the Hudson.
 Go inside and sit awhile.
 Be conscious of your breathing as you sit.
 With every breath you take in, you share in the life of the universe.
 With every breath, you will share in the life of those who have sat where you are and desired healing.
 With every breath, you share in the life of those who will come after you.

 Then look at the Hudson before you and know that that same water has passed from lake to ocean to river and will continue on its trip around the earth.
 Marvel at the beauty, wonder and awe before you and if you feel so moved, share your feelings in word or in drawing in the journal provided.”

-The Nature Trail winds along the perimeter of the Mariandale grounds, along the cliff high above the Hudson River, with some of the loveliest views.
+The Nature Trail winds along the perimeter of the land at Mariandale, along the cliff high above the Hudson River, with some of the loveliest views.

 You can see the incredible Hudson River sunsets from the trail.
 Benches along the way provide privacy and space for reflection.
 The trees, in every season, frame these lovely views and offer a unique perspective.

 Stay connected with the latest news and happenings by joining our email newsletter list.